Cognitive-Variability-Lab/Cognitive-Variability-Lab.github.io/README.md

 ## Credits

 This website was designed by Sakib Hossain of the Keedy Lab.
 The basic framework for this website was borrowed from the website of the Fraser Lab at UCSF (www.fraserlab.com).
+Yinan Cao adapted the original repo to create this site for the cvlab.
 This website uses CSS styles from https://templated.co.